A Mean Field Game of Optimal Portfolio Liquidation

-The benchmark case of constant cost coefficients can be solved in closed form.
+The benchmark case of deterministic coefficients can be solved in closed form.
 For this case we show that when the strength of interaction $\kappa$ in \eqref{MFG-PVE} is large and all players share the same initial portfolio, the players initially trade very fast in equilibrium to avoid the negative drift generated by the mean field interaction.
-As such, our model provides a possible explanation for large price drops in markets with many strategically interacting homogenous investors.
+Our model thus provides a possible explanation for large price drops in markets with many strategically interacting homogenous investors.
 We also show that the deterministic case is equivalent to a single player model with suitably adjusted cost terms.

-Under additional assumptions on the market impact parameter we further prove that the solution to the MFG can be approximated by the solutions to a sequence of MFGs where the liquidation constraint is replaced by an increasing penalization of open positions at the terminal time.
+Under mild additional assumptions on the market impact parameters we further prove that the solution to the MFG can be approximated by the solutions to a sequence of MFGs where the liquidation constraint is replaced by an increasing penalization of open positions at the terminal time.
 The convergence result can be viewed as a consistency result for both, the unconstrained and the constrained problem.